ashchristopher/django-bootstrap-static-files/README.md

 It is nothing more than the static assets from Bootstrap.

-**The version of the python package matches the versio of Twitter Bootstrap.**
+**The version of the python package matches the version of Twitter Bootstrap.**